-Multi-purpose brown butter sage sauce you can use for gnocchi, ravioli, chicken, pork tenderloin, butternut squash, steak, salmon and so much more!
+Multi-purpose brown butter sage sauce you can use for gnocchi, ravioli, chicken, pork tenderloin, pasta, roasted butternut squash, steak, salmon and so much more!

 Sage Brown Butter Sauce Recipe for (Almost) Everything